Maikel Garcia Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.

-- The Twins' 3.59 team ERA is No. 1 among all MLB pitching staffs.
+- The Twins have the top team ERA across all league pitching staffs (3.57).

-- The Twins surrender the sixth-fewest home runs in baseball (88 total, one per game).
+- Twins pitchers combine to give up 89 home runs (one per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.